-A selection of independent and globally-recognized hotel brands can be found in Puerto Vallarta’s Zona Hoteleria.
-If you are looking to go all-inclusive, you can find double rooms with everything included in three and four-star properties from $120 per night (based on two people sharing).
+A selection of independent and globally recognized hotel brands can be found in Puerto Vallarta’s Zona Hoteleria.
+If you are looking to go all-inclusive, you can find double rooms with everything included in three and four-star properties from $120 per night.

 - Villas del Sol en Los Tules

 - Las Palmas by the Sea All Inclusive

 - Fiesta Americana Puerto Vallarta All Inclusive & Spa

 - Hotel Hacienda Vallarta – Playa Las Glorias